magarcia/magarcia.io-archived/src/pages/solid-principles-of-object-oriented-design/index.md

 }
 ```

-If we try to run a code like this:
+With this implementation, if we try to run a code like this:

 ```typescript
 const areas = new AreaCalculator(shapes2D);